Continuity bounds for quantum entropies arising from a fundamental entropic inequality: Abstract

 \section{Abstract}

 We establish a tight upper bound for the difference in von Neumann entropies between two quantum states, $\rho_1$ and $\rho_2$.
-This bound is expressed in terms of the von Neumann entropies of the mutually orthogonal states derived from the Jordan-Hahn decomposition of the difference operator $(\rho_1 - \rho_2)$. {This yields a novel entropic inequality that implies the well-known Audenaert-Fannes inequality.} We employ this inequality to obtain a uniform continuity bound for the quantum conditional entropy of two states whose marginals on the conditioning system coincide.
+This bound is expressed in terms of the von Neumann entropies of the mutually orthogonal states derived from the Jordan-Hahn decomposition of the difference operator $(\rho_1 - \rho_2)$.
+This yields a novel entropic inequality that implies the well-known Audenaert-Fannes (AF) inequality.
+In fact, it also leads to a refinement of the AF inequality.
+We employ this inequality to obtain a uniform continuity bound for the quantum conditional entropy of two states whose marginals on the conditioning system coincide.
 We additionally use it to derive a continuity bound for the quantum relative entropy in both variables.
-Our proofs are largely based on majorization theory and convex optimization.
+Interestingly, the fundamental entropic inequality is also valid in infinite dimensions.